ISU-MolPhyl/EEOB563/final_project.md

 phylogenetic analysis will carry most of the weight** for this project.
-However, to get a full grade, I expect you to ask (and at least attempt to answer) some additional questions based on the phylogenetic trees that you've inferred (_e.g._, correlated evolution, natural selection, testing different topologies, molecular clock analysis, etc.).
+However, to get a full grade, I expect you to ask (and at least attempt to answer) some additional questions based on the phylogenetic trees that you've inferred (_e.g._, correlated evolution, natural selection, testing different topologies, molecular clock analysis, _etc._).

 ### April 21
 Return written reviews to authors.
-Provide the kind of positive, constructive review you would like to get on your own draft.
+If you haven't done it already, fork the repository that contains the paper you reviewed and clone it on your computer.
+Add your review to the repository, push it to GitHub and submit a Pull request (use Google or ask on Slack, if you need more info!)
+Accept the pull requests of your reviewers and start working on the final version of your paper.

 ## Step 3.
 Submit the final version of your paper
 ### April 28 @11:59pm